14 Day Marketing Challenge

 Assignment

 Make a list of all the channels (i.e. social media, website, video, text, email) your business is currently using (and why?).
 Then look at what your competitors are using.
-Do you NEED Twitter?
+Do you NEED Twitter (X)?
 Or can you rely on a Google Business Profile for search traffic?
 Is LinkedIn important for your business?
+Do you have the time and effort to do well on Tiktok?
 Decide which platforms you really need to be on and focus on those and doing them well.
 Make a list and show your business links on the list for reference later.

 Materials